Invitation to attend Beis Din / Din Torah

 If one receives a request to attend a Din Torah, even if it is received from a Beis Din that is not Kavuah, one should respond respectfully and promptly and follow the Beis Din’s procedural instructions.
 That Beis Din is obliged and empowered by Halacha to ensure that the request for a Din Torah is fulfilled.
 It is also their responsibility to assure that a Beis Din is constituted efficiently and according to Halachic principles.
 If the Beis Din is of the opinion that a party’s dayan of choice is unfit to serve that role, they can disallow him.
 If a reasonable panel cannot be efficiently set up according to Halachic principles, the Beis Din could then halachicly insist that the matter be heard before them.
 If a party refuses, a Ksav Siruv (a bill of refusal) or a Heter Arko’os (Halachic permission to attend secular court also known as Nesinas Reshus) may be issued.

-Finally, it is sufficient that a “hazmana” contains the identity of the plaintiff and the nature and amount of the claim.
+It is sufficient that a “hazmana” contains the identity of the plaintiff and the nature and amount of the claim.
 The plaintiff does not have to divulge proof of his claim.